planetfederal/workshops/tutorials/lidarkml/src/index.rst

 Thanks to open data initiatives, both LIDAR data and vector data are not hard to come by.
 This workshop uses data from the State of Oregon.

-For LIDAR data, we'll use a survey `conducted by the Oregon Departing of Geology in 2009 <http://catalog.data.gov/dataset/2009-oregon-department-of-geology-and-mineral-industries-dogami-lidar-medfordc9f32>`_.
+For LIDAR data, we'll use a survey `conducted by the Oregon Department of Geology in 2009 <http://catalog.data.gov/dataset/2009-oregon-department-of-geology-and-mineral-industries-dogami-lidar-medfordc9f32>`_ and stored by NOAA.
 It covers a large area of Jackson County, including the City of Medford.

 .. image:: ./img/oregon.jpg
    :width: 98%